rec/dtyper/README.md

 # 🗝 `dtyper`: Make `typer` commands callable, or into dataclasses 🗝️

-## What is `dtyper`, in one sentence?
+### What is `dtyper`, in one sentence?

-Using `import dtyper as typer` instead of `import typer` will make your `typer.command`s directly callable.
+Using `import dtyper as typer` instead of `import typer` would make your `typer.command`s directly callable.

+(There's also a neat way to make dataclasses from typer commands, but that would be two sentences.)

-## Why `dtyper`?
+### Why `dtyper`?

-`typer` is a famously clear and useful system for writing Python CLIs but it has two issues that people seem to run into a lot:
+[`typer`](https://typer.tiangolo.com/) is a famously clear and useful system for writing Python CLIs but it has two issues that people seem to run into a lot:

 1. You can't call the `typer.command` functions it creates directly because they have the wrong defaults.